Lucyjpjones/wean-cuisine/README.md

 I was inspired to create this application after finding out I was due to become an Auntie in December.

+By completing this project I will have shown greater experience in HTML, CSS and Javascript, and demonstrated my understanding of Python+Flask and MongoDB.
+The project focuses on the concept of <u>CRUD</u>, creating functionality for users to create, locate, display, edit and delete recipes.

 ### **<u>Design</u>**

 **Structure**